I have always wondered what a visit to Vietnam would be like.

-Why not also read our list of the more authentic things to do in Hanoi.
-Create your own favourite Hanoi sightseeing list.
+Why not also read our list of the more authentic things to do in Hanoi?
+Create your own favorite Hanoi sightseeing list.
 This is ours!!

 1. Hanoi Old Quarter Beer Corner